 They drove the car and nothing.
 It was fine, no issues.
 Tuesday, they drove the car, nothing, no issues.
 Wednesday they drove the car, nothing, no issues.
 They drove it in town.
 They drove it on the highway.
 They drove it up very steep hills.
 They put over 70 miles on the car and it ran perfectly for them every single time.

 I did make it back to the mechanic shop and telephoned a friend to come pick me.
-Now that the car was behaving badly we immediately took it on a test drive so they could see, feel, hear what was happening.
+Now that the car was behaving badly we, the mechanic and I, immediately took it on a test drive so they could see, feel, hear what was happening.
 They did not think it was the transmission because if it was, it would be consistent rather than intermittent.
 It was beginning to get late in the day and they would be closed Friday, Saturday, and Sunday.
 It would not be until Monday when they could try and figure it out and make a real diagnosis.

 And on day eight of not having my car, they test drove it again and, wouldn’t you know it, it ran perfectly.
 No warning lights or error codes to be discovered.
 They began to suspect that it was the Catalytic Converter (the part alone costs a thousand bucks).
 However, they had no definitive way of knowing that was the issue and didn’t want to replace such an expensive part when it was just a guess.
-They recommended I take it to another mechanic who had another tool for checking the Cat as their tools were not indicating an issue.
+They recommended I take it to another mechanic who had another tool for checking the cat as the tools at their shop were not indicating an issue.

 I would never be able to drive the car to the dealership, the closest of which was a 20-minute drive on the freeway.
 So I called a tow truck and had it delivered to them yesterday.
 I was 10 days without transportation at this point and felt grateful that despite the enormous price I was likely facing ahead, at least I would be given a loaner vehicle.
 I have appointments tomorrow, Friday, that I had already postponed a week.